A Unified Non-Strict Finsler Lemma: Abstract

 \section{Abstract}

-In this paper, we present a general non-strict Finsler's lemma.
-This result is general in the sense that it does not impose any restrictions on the involved matrices and, thereby, is more broadly applicable than existing non-strict versions of Finsler's lemma that do impose such restrictions.
-In fact, we show that this new non-strict formulation generalizes both the original strict Finsler's lemma as well as an existing non-strict version.
-To further illustrate its usefulness, we showcase applications of the non-strict Finsler's lemma in deriving a closed-form solution to the non-strict projection lemma, and a matrix Finsler's lemma, which is useful for data-driven control.
+In this paper, we present a unified general non-strict Finsler lemma.
+This result is general in the sense that it does not impose any restrictions on the involved matrices and, thereby, it encompasses all existing non-strict versions of Finsler's lemma that do impose such restrictions.
+To further illustrate its usefulness, we showcase applications of the non-strict Finsler's lemma in deriving a structured solution to a special case of the non-strict projection lemma, and we use the unified non-strict Finsler's lemma to prove a more general version of the matrix Finsler's lemma.